WhitakerLab/whitakerlab.github.io/_posts/resources/2017-08-05-Mozilla-Science-Mini-Grant-June2017.md

 We follow the Mozilla open leadership training best practice principles ([https://mozilla.github.io/open-leadership-training-series](https://mozilla.github.io/open-leadership-training-series/)).
 The Brain Networks in Python project has a README file, a code of conduct and a guide for contributors.

 Within the Whitaker Lab we work as openly as possible.
-All the weekly meetings I have with Dr Whitaker are available ([https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/Isla-Staden/Weekly-Meetings.md](https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/Isla-Staden/Weekly-Meetings.md)).
+All the weekly meetings I have with Dr Whitaker are available ([https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/weekly-updates/Isla-Staden/Weekly-Meetings.md](https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/weekly-updates/Isla-Staden/Weekly-Meetings.md)).
 We are dedicated to sharing work in progress so that others can provide help and feedback.
-In my first week as a member of the Whitaker Lab Icontributed to the Whitaker Lab blog ([https://whitakerlab.github.io/blog/Hello-Earthling](https://whitakerlab.github.io/blog/Hello-Earthling/)) and I am greatly looking forward to the opportunity to engage further with the brain networks community through social media and further blog posts.
+In my first week as a member of the Whitaker Lab I contributed to the Whitaker Lab blog ([https://whitakerlab.github.io/blog/Hello-Earthling](https://whitakerlab.github.io/blog/Hello-Earthling/)) and I am greatly looking forward to the opportunity to engage further with the brain networks community through social media and further blog posts.

 **How will you continue work on this project beyond the funding period?** *(250 words)*